Tour of Luzon: 1979 – 1998: Marlboro Tour

-By 1979, Marlboro became the official sponsor of the tour and the event was named as Marlboro Tour, a name that is commonly familiar to ardent racers and fans.
+By 1979, Philip Morris became the official sponsor of the tour and the event was named as Marlboro Tour after its cigarette brand Marlboro, a name that is commonly familiar to ardent racers and fans.
 During these times, the tour expanded its routes, by including cities from Visayas in the leg, with the final laps regularly held at the Quirino Grandstand in Manila.

 From 1997-1998, the tour allowed riders from Asia to compete in the event and was sanctioned by the UCI.
 It also led to Wong Kam-po of Hong Kong to become the first non-Filipino to win the event in 1997, after overtaking 1996 winner Victor Espiritu for the lead in the latter stages.

 The format used for the teams are based on provinces with the national team included in the race.
 It was also the same format when Asian riders participated in the event beginning in 1997.

-1999 – 2001: End of Marlboro Tour

-In 1999, Marlboro backed out as sponsor which proved to be a devastating blow to the organizers.
-The tour lost about a possible 60-million pesos to finance the tour.
-With this, there was no tour held from 1999-2001.
-To compensate the loss of the so-called "Summer Cycling Spectacle", other groups formed mini-races during the summer.

-A law was passed banning cigarette brands advertisements on TV, radio or any form like sport events like The Marlboro Tour.
+The 1998 tour was known as the Marlboro Centennial Tour an was organized in line with the Philippine Centennial observances.

+In 1999, Marlboro backed out as sponsor following a trend of discouraging tobacco sponsorship of sports events.
+In 2000, a race under the name Millenium Tour was attempted to be held in May but was cancelled due to budgetary concerns and inability to meet the standards set by the Union Cycliste Internationale (UCI).

-2002 – Recent years
+2002 – 2007: Revival

 In 2002, the tour was revived after Airfreight 2100 of Bert Lina and Lito Alvarez financed the tour.
 A four-leg race was held in late-May known as Tour of CALABARZON won by Santy Barnachea.
 A year later, the tour was renamed as Tour Pilipinas, and held a 17-leg race, the longest since 1998.
 The tour was won by Arnel Quirimit of Pangasinan.

 Ryan Tanguilig won in 2004 in a 10-stage tour.
 In 2005, the tour was renamed as the Golden Tour 50 @ 05, honoring the 50th anniversary of the Tour.
 1998 champion Warren Davadilla, who won the last edition of the Marlboro, was the champion.
-In 2006, several disputes within the Integrated Cycling Federation of the Philippines led to a short eight stage event dubbed with the current Padyak Pinoy name, won by Barnachea.
+In 2006, several disputes within the Integrated Cycling Federation of the Philippines led to a short eight stage event dubbed with the Padyak Pinoy name, won by Barnachea.

-Its current corporate sponsor is Airfreight 2100, the official brand-carrier of FedEx and Air21, thru the UBE Media, Inc. (producers of the TV program Panahon.TV), who has founded the tour since 2002.
-From 1979-1998, Marlboro was the carrying sponsor of the tour before backing out of the tour, resulting in the tour's stoppage for the next three years.